 If you try to run current the other way, with the P-type side connected to the negative end of the circuit and the N-type side connected to the positive end, current will not flow.
 The negative electrons in the N-type material are attracted to the positive electrode.
 The positive holes in the P-type material are attracted to the negative electrode.
 No current flows across the junction because the holes and the electrons are each moving in the wrong direction.
 The depletion zone increases.
 (See How Semiconductors Work for more information on the entire process.)

-The interaction between electrons and holes in this setup has an interesting side effect -- it generates light!
-In the next section, we'll find out exactly why this is.
+The interaction between electrons and holes in this setup has an interesting side effect – it generates light!

 How Can a Diode Produce Light?

 Light is a form of energy that can be released by an atom.
-It is made up of many small particle-like packets that have energy and momentum but no mass.
+It's made up of many small particle-like packets that have energy and momentum but no mass.
 These particles, called photons, are the most basic units of light.

 Photons are released as a result of moving electrons.
 In an atom, electrons move in orbitals around the nucleus.
 Electrons in different orbitals have different amounts of energy.
 Generally speaking, electrons with greater energy move in orbitals farther away from the nucleus.

-As we saw in the last section, free electrons moving across a diode can fall into empty holes from the P-type layer.
+As we saw earlier, free electrons moving across a diode can fall into empty holes from the P-type layer.
 This involves a drop from the conduction band to a lower orbital, so the electrons release energy in the form of photons.
 This happens in any diode, but you can only see the photons when the diode is composed of certain material.
 The atoms in a standard silicon diode, for example, are arranged in such a way that the electron drops a relatively short distance.
-As a result, the photon's frequency is so low that it is invisible to the human eye -- it is in the infrared portion of the light spectrum.
+As a result, the photon's frequency is so low that it's invisible to the human eye – it's in the infrared portion of the light spectrum.
 This isn't necessarily a bad thing, of course: Infrared LEDs are ideal for remote controls, among other things.

 Visible light-emitting diodes (VLEDs), such as the ones that light up numbers in a digital clock, are made of materials characterized by a wider gap between the conduction band and the lower orbitals.
-The size of the gap determines the frequency of the photon -- in other words, it determines the color of the light.
-While LEDs are used in everything from remote controls to the digital displays on electronics, visible LEDs are growing in popularity and use thanks to their long lifetimes and miniature size.
+The size of the gap determines the frequency of the photon – in other words, it determines the color of the light.
+While LEDs are used in everything from remote controls to the digital displays on electronics, visible LEDs are popular thanks to their long lifetimes and miniature size.
 Depending on the materials used in LEDs, they can be built to shine in infrared, ultraviolet, and all the colors of the visible spectrum in between.

 For decades, 100-watt incandescent light bulbs have lit up hallways and bedrooms; 60-watt incandescents have shone softer light from reading lamps and closets.
-But incandescent lights have some problems.
-They're inefficient, wasting lots of energy as heat, and have shorter lifespans than fluorescent lamps.
-Recently, compact fluorescent (CFL) bulbs have become popular alternatives to incandescent bulbs thanks to lower power consumption.
-Where incandescent lights last an average of around 1,000 hours, CFLs can last 8,000 hours.
-Unfortunately, CFLs contain toxic mercury that makes them potentially hazardous and a pain to dispose of [source: Design Recyle Inc].
+But incandescent lights are inefficient, waste lots of energy as heat, and have shorter lifespans than fluorescent lamps.
+Recently, more-efficient compact fluorescent (CFL) bulbs have become popular alternatives.
+Where incandescent lights last an average of around 1,200 hours, CFLs can last 10,000 hours [source: EarthEasy].
+Unfortunately, CFLs contain toxic mercury that makes them potentially hazardous and a pain to dispose of.

 Enter the LED light bulb.
-LEDs offer the advantages of CFLs -- lower power consumption and longer lifetimes -- without the downside of toxic mercury.
-For example, a 60-watt incandescent light bulb draws more than $300 worth of electricity per year and provides about 800 lumens of light; an equivalent compact fluorescent uses less than 15 watts and costs only about $75 of electricity per year.
-LED bulbs are even better, drawing less than 8 watts of power, costing about $30 per year, and lasting 50,000 hours or longer [source: Design Recyle Inc].
-There are only 8,760 hours in a whole year -- imagine how long an LED bulb would last in the average home!
+LEDs offer the advantages of CFLs – lower power consumption and longer lifetimes – without the downside of toxic mercury [source: Scheer and Moss].
+For example, a 60-watt incandescent light bulb draws more than $150 worth of electricity per year and provides about 800 lumens of light; an equivalent compact fluorescent uses less than 15 watts and costs only about $35 of electricity per year.
+LED bulbs are even better, drawing about 8.5 watts of power, costing about $21 per year, and lasting 25,000 hours or longer [source: EarthEasy].
+There are only 8,760 hours in a whole year – imagine how long an LED bulb would last in the average home!

-LED lighting obviously isn't perfect yet.
 In addition to the high cost barrier, LEDs are vulnerable to high temperatures.
 If LED circuitry gets too hot, more current will pass through the junction mentioned earlier in this article.
 When the junction gets too hot, it causes the bulb to burn out [source: LEDs Magazine].
 And even though LEDs are free of mercury (unlike CFL bulbs), they may contain other dangerous elements such as lead or arsenic [source: Scheer and Moss].
 Further, one study found light pollution increased with the use of LED bulbs [source: Brady].

 Some people also prefer the look of incandescent light, feeling they're warmer than the yellowish-looking CFL bulbs and the bluish brightness of LEDs.
-The difference in lighting types can take some adjustment, but LEDs obviously offer numerous advantages over incandescents.
-LEDs are even easy to dim and are perfect for encouraging plant growth, since they efficiently put off tons of light without producing heat that could potentially be damaging to plant life.
+The difference in lighting types can take some adjustment, but LEDs are also available in a variety of hues.
+LEDs are dimmable (unlike CFLs) and are perfect for encouraging plant growth, since they efficiently put off tons of light without producing heat that could potentially be damaging to plant life.

 LED TVs and the Future of Light Emitting Diodes

 LEDs have come a long way since the early days of lighting up digital clock faces.
-In the 2000s, LCD TVs took over the high definition market and represented a huge step over old standard definition CRT televisions.
-LCD displays were even a major step above HD rear-projection sets that weighed well over 100 pounds ( 45.4 kilos).
-Now LEDs are poised to make a similar jump.
-While LCDs are far thinner and lighter than massive rear-projection sets, they still use cold cathode fluorescent tubes to project a white light onto the pixels that make up the screen.
-Those add weight and thickness to the television set.
-LEDs solve both problems.
+In the 2000s, LCD TVs took over the high-definition market and represented a huge step over old standard definition CRT televisions.
+LCD displays were even a major step above HD rear-projection sets that weighed well over 100 pounds (45.4 kilograms).
+But LED technology changed the market.
+While LCD TVs were far thinner and lighter than massive rear-projection sets, they still used cold cathode fluorescent tubes to project a white light onto the pixels that make up the screen.
+Those add weight and thickness to the TV set.
+LEDs solved both problems.

-Have you ever seen a a gigantic flatscreen TV barely an inch thick?
-If you have, you've seen an LED television.
-Here's where the acronyms get a bit confusing: those LED TVs are still LCD TVs, because the screens themselves are comprised of liquid crystals.
+Have you ever seen a gigantic flat-screen TV barely an inch thick?
+It was probably an LED television.
+Here's where the acronyms get a bit confusing: Those LED TVs are still LCD TVs, because the screens themselves are comprised of liquid crystals.
 Technically, they're LED-backlit LCD TVs.
 Instead of fluorescent tubes, LEDs shine light from behind the screen, illuminating the pixels to create an image.
 Due to the small size and low power consumption of LEDs, LED-backlit TVs are far thinner than regular LCD sets and are also more energy efficient.
 They can also provide a wider color gamut, producing more vivid pictures.

 More Great Links